 Psalms 51; 148, Isaiah 42:(1-9) 10-17, Ephesians 3:1-13, Mark 2:13-22

-“Justice.”
 To twenty-first century, Western sensibility, that word implies a certain type of order: punishment for wrongdoing, restitution for injury, recovery of one’s property.
 We use it in an almost exclusively legal sense.
-Phrases like “economic justice” spark debate about wealth redistribution, entitlements, and merit.
+Phrases like “economic justice” spark debate and raise complaints about wealth redistribution, entitlements, and merit.
 We want justice to be blind, orderly, and swift.

 Comfort: We don’t have to crack skulls to open hearts.

 Challenge: Read some biographical material about people who have engaged in non-violent resistance.